 Prebiotics themselves are substances selectively fermented in the guts to accelerate changes in the microbiota composition or activities to give more benefits for the health.
 So it’s safe to say that not every type of dietary fiber can be classified as prebiotics, but nearly every type of prebiotic can be classified as dietary fiber.

 As we all know, prebiotic dietary fibers are available in abundance in fruits and vegetables.
 But the never-ending innovation in the food industry has also made it possible for us to get prebiotic dietary fibers in the form of multi-purpose creamer like FiberCreme, which according to an in vitro study is shown to have positive prebiotic activity scores.
-It means, FiberCreme can definitely be used to modulate the growth of good bacteria in the guts.
+It means that FiberCreme can definitely be used to modulate the growth of good bacteria in the guts and for your overall health.

 The good bacteria’s existence has been proven to havemany health benefits.
 For example, Bifidobacterium and Lactobacillus in the digestive tract can relieve constipation, prevent diarrhea, and reduce intestinal inflammation.
 High concentration of Bifidobacterium can even reduce the risk of obesity, while the low concentration of it increases risk of intestinal inflammation.